Skip to content

 // console.log can display objects

-// we can also display the object's JSON string
+// you can also display the jSON string of the

 Comments